EncyclopediaRed/btcamp-87826/content/roadmap.md

   - section_id: lorem-ipsum
     headline: lorem-ipsum
     subtitle: |
-      Where are are and where we're going
+      Where we are and where we're going
     type: header_section
 seo:
   title: ''